donmonc/donmonc/README.md

 <img src="https://raw.githubusercontent.com/M0nica/M0nica/master/gh-header-image-cropped.png" alt="banner that says Monica Powell - software engineer, content creator and community organizer alongside a cartoon illustration of Monica"> -->
 I'm a Data Scientist & Machine Learning engineer who is passionate about using analytics to peform magic, contributing to open-source, and building Machine Learning community in Nigeria.
 Some technologies I enjoy working with include Plotly, Seaborn, TensorFlow, PyTorch, Python, Gradio, Streamlit, and Flask.
 I combine my knowledge of Statistics, Business Development, and Data Science to build data driven projects/products that can solve problems.

-My interest in the ML ecosystem led me to becoming one of the co-pilots at <a href="https://twitter.com/mlspace_co/">MLSpace</a>, a Machine Learning community on Discord with 6000+ members.
+My interest in the ML ecosystem led me to becoming one of the co-pilots at <a href="https://twitter.com/mlspace_co/">MLSpace</a>, an active Machine Learning community on Discord with over 8000 members.

 ------------